-This budget hotel is a favourite amongst solo travelers, and is just a short walk from Oslo’s Central Station.
+This budget hotel is a favourite amongst solo travelers and backpackers, and is just a short walk from Oslo’s Central Station.
 This makes it perfect for those only staying a night in town before heading off somewhere else.
 Make friends in the lounge of the hotel, and take advantage of the free WiFi and guest computers available for all staying guests.

 Comfort Hotel Børsparken

-This lovely hotel is also very central, and just a short walk from Karl Johan, the main shopping street in Oslo.
+This lovely hotel is also very central, and just a short walk from Karl Johan; which is the main shopping street in Oslo.
 Some rooms have lovely views of the city’s rooftops, and the windows face the Oslo Stock Market.
 The hotel has free WiFi, and the lobby offers 4 iMacs free of charge for guests.
 I stayed here with my mum in 2016, and we really enjoyed it.
 The breakfast in particular was great, with lots of healthy options!

 Mid-range Hotels in Oslo, Norway

 If you are staying in Oslo for longer than a night, you might want to spend a little more on your hotel in the Norwegian capital.
 Amenities such as coffee machines, breakfast included, and a little more space to hang out will be a priority, and most of the hotels in Oslo are still within the affordable range.

 Clarion Hotel Bastion